-Coursework in the Prevention Science specialization focuses on the processes of lifespan development and normative family functioning, as well as theories of prevention science and risk and resilience.
+Prevention Science coursework focuses on lifespan developmental processes and normative family functioning, as well as theories of prevention science and risk and resilience.
 Students gain skills such as program planning and evaluation, program administration, grant writing, research design, and technical communication.
-Graduates of the Prevention Science specialization enter careers in program evaluation, policy analysis, education, the non-profit sector, and the management of prevention and intervention programs in human services.
-For students who are interested in prevention-oriented research careers, this specialization articulates well with related doctoral programs, including our Ph.D. in Applied Developmental Science.
+Graduates of the this specialization enter careers in the management of prevention and intervention programs in human services and the non-profit sector, program evaluation, policy analysis, and education.

-For more information, please visit Department of Human Development & Family Studies Prevention Science Program.
+For more information, please visit the Department of Human Development & Family Studies Prevention Science Program.

 Effective Fall 2015